 This is an option in some cases.
-A thymectomy can improve symptoms in more than 7 in 10 people with myasthenia gravis and may even cure some.
+A thymectomy can improve symptoms for some people with myasthenia gravis.

 Steroid medication such as prednisolone tablets is often used in the treatment of myasthenia gravis.
 Steroids suppress the immune system and prevent the abnormal antibodies from being made.
 A low dose, often on alternate days, is usually enough for people where symptoms only affect muscles around the eye.
 Higher doses may be needed to prevent symptoms if muscles other than around the eyes are affected.

 It may take several months to bring symptoms under control with steroids.
 Once improved, the dose is commonly reduced gradually to find the lowest dose needed to prevent symptoms.
 In some people, the dose of steroid needed to control the disease may be quite high and lead to side-effects.
-(See separate leaflet called Oral Steroids for more details about steroid tablets and their side-effects.)
+See separate leaflet called Oral Steroids for more details.

 An immunosuppressant medicine such as azothiaprine may be advised in addition to steroid medication.
 These medicines work by suppressing the immune system.

 Combinations of medicines